P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 - [ ] Q.11
 ### Write short note on Data driven decision making in business analytics. **6/8M**

+**Data-driven decision-making (DDDM)** is the practice of using data and facts to make business choices instead of relying on intuition or a "gut feeling."
+This approach helps companies make smarter, more reliable decisions by using analytics to turn raw data into valuable insights.
+***

+### Key Principles and Benefits

+> [!abstract] **Why DDDM is Crucial**
+>
+> -   **Improved Accuracy**: Decisions are based on solid evidence, which significantly reduces the risk of human error and bias.
+>
+> -   **Strategic Advantage**: Businesses can respond faster to market changes, identify new opportunities, and stay ahead of competitors.
+>
+> -   **Enhanced Performance**: It leads directly to better business results, such as increased revenue, operational efficiency, and higher customer satisfaction.
+>
+> -   **Accountability**: DDDM provides a clear, measurable basis for every decision, making it easier to evaluate success and hold teams accountable.
+>

+***

+### The Process with an Example

+> The DDDM process is a continuous cycle that involves defining the problem, gathering and analyzing data, and taking action based on the findings.

+> [!abstract] **How It Works**
+>
+> -   **Identify a Problem**: A clothing retailer notices a decline in sales for a specific product line.
+>
+> -   **Collect Data**: They collect relevant data, including past sales figures, customer demographics, social media feedback, and competitor pricing.
+>
+> -   **Analyze & Gain Insights**: Using business analytics, they discover that the product's color palette is outdated and that a competitor is offering a similar product at a lower price.
+>
+> -   **Make a Data-Driven Decision**: Based on the insights, the company decides to update the product's color options and launch a targeted marketing campaign for a new, younger demographic.
+>

 ***

 - [ ] Q.12